 One way to safeguard your remote access points is by implementing a firm password policy.

 Would you believe that "123456" was the most commonly used password in 2019 — Followed by "123456789," "qwerty," and "password"?

 Well, sadly, that's the truth.

-By enforcing a universal password policy throughout your organization — regardless of whether or not an employee uses a remote access point — will help ensure the safety of your patients' data.
+Enforcing a universal password policy throughout your organization — regardless of whether or not an employee uses a remote access point — will help ensure the safety of your patient's data.

 For example, make sure they use 8-12 characters, complete with special characters, uppercase letters, and a number.
 They should also avoid names, including family members, pets, and sports teams (that CNN article listed the "Cowboys" as one of the top passwords as well).